thrashr888/Frontend-Code-Test/README.md

 You can also see the image files at [https://img.skitch.com/20120204-rhp7q6h6er1j2dwsm8pf3yd4pa.jpg](https://img.skitch.com/20120204-rhp7q6h6er1j2dwsm8pf3yd4pa.jpg) or [http://d.pr/49xE](http://d.pr/49xE).

-In the content section, rebuild this design in HTML5 and CSS3.
+In the content section of index.html, rebuild this design in HTML5 and CSS3.
 You don't need to perfectly match exact pixel sizes, fonts, or colors for this exercise but it should look as similar as possible.
 You can also use lorem-ipsum or placeholder text.

 The image for the comment count can be found in the img folder.
 You can use placekitten.com for the larger images (e.g. &lt;img src=&quot;http://placekitten.com/140/120&quot; /&gt;).